SuperElastix/ElastixModelZoo/models/Par0039/README.md

 * 4D DTI-BRAIN: Brains were acquired using a diffusion weighted sequence with a single b-value and multiple gradient directions.
 * 4D DCE-ABDOMEN: Abdomen were acquired with a spoiled gradient echo sequence using a contrast agent.

 To evaluate how the methods perform with different qMRI models, in a setting with known ground truth, we created synthetic data based on real qMRI data.
 To save computation time, we extracted a 2D slice from a single subject for each of the qMRI applications.
-The synthetic data can be downloaded on Github, see link below:
+The synthetic data can be downloaded on the Github repo, see link below:

-And a dummy synthetic dataset was created, using a fake model, see Github link:
+And a dummy synthetic dataset was created, using a fake model, see Github repo:

 More details about the data and the corresponding qMRI models are described in [1].